isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiii.md

 **For arrivals before 7 October 2021**, For those have been approved to serve SHN at their own accommodation, a transport booking **must** be made with the transport provider Strides Pte Ltd. The following costs will apply, which will be borne by the traveller.

+**For arrivals from 7 October 2021**, **For unvaccinated travellers** approved to serve SHN at their own accommodation, a transport booking **must** be made with the transport provider Strides Pte Ltd. The following costs will apply, which will be borne by the traveller.

 <table>
   <thead>
     <tr>